User Tools

 Despite this, we should not resort to blaming and punishing individuals suffering from psychopathy.
 The punitive and vindictive approach does not allow people to understand the true nature of their behavior, making it impossible to effectively prevent such behavior in the future.
 By seeking retribution rather than healing, we will leave future generations with exactly the same problems we have now.

-Because the problems we have listed here result from pathology, they must be treated by medical and therapeutic methods, including mandatory therapy for primary psychopaths.
+Because the problems we have listed here result from pathology, they must be treated by medical and therapeutic methods, including mandatory therapy for psychopaths.
 We know that at the core of this pathology is a dysfunction of the violence inhibition mechanism that, in the case of most healthy people, causes an aversive reaction and a strong inner resistance to harming others[4].
 Accordingly, individuals with psychopathic tendencies should be provided with treatment for this dysfunction.

 ▶ Discuss the topic "The costs of psychopathy to individuals and society"